Yamata no Orochi: Worship

 In local belief surrounding Mount Ibuki, Yamata no Orochi was thought to have survived their encounter with Susanoo and taken refuge on the mountain, where they came to be deified as Ibuki Daimyōjin (伊吹大明神).
 This same deity was also responsible for the death of Yamato Takeru, who succumbed to illness after his encounter with the mountain god:

 Mount Ibuki as viewed from Lake Biwa.

-Yamato Takeru no Mikoto (日本武尊), having returned back again to Owari, straightway took to wife a daughter of the Owari House, by name Miyazu-hime (宮簀媛), and tarried there until the next month.
+Yamato Takeru no Mikoto (日本武尊), having returned again to Owari, straightway took to wife a daughter of the Owari House, by name Miyazu-hime (宮簀媛), and tarried there until the next month.
 Here he heard that on Mount Ibuki in Ōmi there was a savage deity.
 So he took off his sword, and leaving it in the house of Miyazu-hime, went on afoot.
 When he arrived at Mount Ibuki, the god of the mountain took the shape of a great-serpent (大蛇), and posted himself on the road.

 Hereupon Yamato Takeru no Mikoto, not knowing that it was the chief god who had become a serpent, said to himself: “This serpent must be the savage deity’s messenger.
 Having already slain a chief god, is a messenger worth hunting after?”

 Accordingly he strode over the serpent and passed on.
 Then the God of the mountain raised up the clouds, and made an icy rain to fall.
 The tops of the hills became covered with mist, and the valleys enveloped in gloom.
 There was no path which he could follow.
 He was in a state of panic and knew not whither to turn his steps.
 However, braving the mist, he forced his way onwards, and barely succeeded in escaping.

 Ibuki Daimyōjin is additionally noted as being the father of Shuten Dōji in the Nara picture book (奈良絵本, Nara Ehon) Ōeyama (大江山).
 According to Ōeyama, the god of Mount Ibuki, whose true identity was Yamata no Orochi, impregnated the daughter of Lord Sugawa (須川殿) due to his nightly visits.
 Upset by the news of his daughter's pregnancy, Lord Sugawa summoned various religious specialists to exorcize the spirit.
 This angered the mountain god, who in-turn caused Lord Sugawa to fall ill.
 Subsequently, in an effort to pacify the deity, Yamata no Orochi came to be worshiped as Ibuki Daimyōjin.